Chair: Monica Morse | Committee: Annemarie Conroy, Patricia Duff, Julia Paige

 Support Ingleside Terraces’ application to be listed on the National Register of Historic Places.

 SF Heritage is a 501(c)3 California nonprofit corporation with a mission to preserve and enhance San Francisco's unique architectural and cultural identity.
-SF Heritage is acting as the fiscal sponsor for ITHA’s Historic District application.
+SF Heritage is acting as the fiscal sponsor for Ingleside Terraces' Historic District application, providing administrative services like accepting funds and paying invoices.
 All donations are tax deductible.
 Also, donations can go farther with matching gifts from employers.
 Learn more.

 Map Image Courtesy of www.sfog.us